Skip to Content

 While the thesis/project may be a continuation of work students began as a research fellowship, in a course or independent study, it may not be a repetition of work for which students have already received academic credit.

-SCHC 390: Thesis/Project Planning course is a one-credit hour, pass/fail course offered each semester and typically taken in the second semester of the junior year.
+SCHC 390: Thesis/Project Planning Course is a one-credit-hour, pass/fail course offered each semester and typically taken in the second semester of the junior year.
 Successful completion of the course includes submitting a thesis proposal deemed appropriate for an Honors College thesis.

 What does approval of the proposal mean?
 The Honors College review is not designed to certify the feasibility or methodological soundness of the thesis proposal.
-If not involved in the original crafting of the proposal, the thesis director and second reader may suggest or require revisions to satisfy disciplinary conventions, fit the project into a larger research agenda or manage external constraints such as time and resources.
+If not involved in the original crafting of the proposal, the thesis director and second reader may suggest or require revisions to satisfy disciplinary conventions, fit the project into a larger research agenda, or manage external constraints such as time and resources.
 Modifications made in conjunction with the thesis committee support the student’s ability to plan and execute the thesis project.
 Such revisions are expected and generally do not require the resubmission of the proposal.

 Students receive a letter grade for each semester they enroll in SCHC 499.
 The grade in the final semester takes into account the student’s performance throughout the entirety of the project, along with successfully defending and submitting the thesis project.
 The grade in the first semester is based on progress toward mutually defined thesis tasks.
 Students are encouraged to draft a learning contract for the first semester of SCHC 499 to clarify expectations and success criteria.
 All grades for SCHC 499 are assigned by the student’s thesis director in Self Service Carolina.

-Effective August 24, 2023, the following courses can be used in lieu of SCHC 499:
+Effective 8/1/2024, the following courses can be used in lieu of SCHC 499:

 AESP 428 - Design I (3 Credits)